mikailyusuf/FarmBuy/README.md

 ## Features

 A few of the things you can do with FarmBuy:
-* Farmers sell their Producel faster
+* Farmers sell their Produce faster
 * Buyers get fresh produce and buy directly from farmers